 Other examples include the following: Instead of saying “I was intrigued by science from a young age”, consider expanding this statement and providing details about what specifically intrigued you.
+Take the reader to specific moments in time.
 Was it a particular experiment you learned about in school?
 Was it a specific mentor you admired?
 Was it a teacher that said something that stuck with you?
 What did they say?
 Are you a graduate student?
 You can expand on HOW you got to working on the scientific problem you are working on.
-You can share insight into those “Aha” moments in the lab when you saw something under the microscope (for example) that literally no one else in the world had seen yet.
-You can also expand on the challenges you have faced… failed experiments, impostor syndrome, procrastination, writers block, etc.
+You can share some insights into those “Aha” moments in the lab when you saw something under the microscope (for example) that literally no one else in the world had seen yet.
+Be descriptive.

 Or perhaps you are a non-scientist (member of public) who is just interested in science.
 You can also provide specifics about what it is in science you are drawn to and why.
 May be you there were specific barriers that stopped you from pursuing studies in science.
 Please do share!
+Tell a story!